Skip to main content

 On the opposite wall was a dark and dense valley, again, just like the one outside.
 It played heavily on the minds of first-time visitors to her shack.
 But it comforted her, she said.
 Sometimes, over and against the real view.

 I first saw Maya in the clouds - somewhere over the Caspian Sea.
 She was standing in front of the restroom from where I was taking forever to come out.
-New places make it harder for me to go!
+Flights make it harder for me to go!

 I remember this fleeting second vividly.